Card sleight of hand

 Don’t practice only the secret, false move — also, intermittently, practice the Real move.

-In other words, if you are learning a false shuffle, practice the false overhand shuffle and also practice its legit equivalent.
+In other words, if you are learning a false shuffle, practice the false overhand shuffle and practice its legit equivalent.

-Practice the false version, then the legit shuffle, then the false, then the legit. by degrees, you strive to make the false and the real converge. so both look almost exactly the same.
+Practice the false version, then the legit shuffle, then the false, then the legit .
+By degrees, you strive to make the false and the real converge .
+So both look almost exactly the same.

 Speed